 Breast reduction, also known as mammoplasty, is designed to alleviate these conditions.
 The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.
 The results are intended to give women smaller, better-shaped breasts in proportion with the rest of the body.

 Because of heavy breasts often sag, breast reduction always includes a breast lift.
 This can give the most beneficial improvement in breast position.
-Dr. Lee will make the best recommendations for you in your consultation.
+Dr. Lee or Dr. Rossi will make the best recommendations for you in your consultation.